roboscienceorg/book/source/Filtering/StateEstimation.rst

     for i from 1 to n
          y[i] := a * (z[i] - z[i-1])

-.. raw:: latex
+.. _`fig:noisysignal3`:

-   \centering

 .. figure:: FilteringFigures/noisefilter3.*
    :width: 50%
    :align: center

-   Signal in red, noisy version of the signal in blue.[fig:noisysignal3]
+   Signal in red, noisy version of the signal in blue.

+.. _`fig:highpass`:
 .. figure:: FilteringFigures/noisefilter4.*
    :width: 50%
    :align: center

-   Noisy signal in blue, filtered signal in green.[fig:noisysignal4]
+   Noisy signal in blue, filtered signal in green.

 A variation of the high pass filter is